risk-first/website/practices/Coding.md

 The problem here is that this is a very _protracted feedback loop_.
 This is mitigated by prototyping, because that's all about shortening the feedback loop as far as possible:
  - By working together, you mitigate [Communication Risk](Communication-Risk)
  - By focusing on one or two elements (such as UI design), you can minimize [Schedule Risk](Schedule-Risk)
+ - By having a tight feedback loop, you can focus on _iteration_, try lots of ideas, and work through [Conceptual Integrity Risk](Feature-Risk).

 One assumption of Prototyping is that **User**s can iterate towards **The Perfect Product**.
 But it might not be so:   the Conceptual gap between their own ideas and what they really _need_ might prove too great.